noahzark/Albireo/README.md

 Scheduler is the core of this project ,it work like an cron daemon and periodically visit the bangumi rss to see if there are episode need to be downloaded.

-To ru Scheduler, run `python scheduler.py` is enough, if you set environment variable DEBUG to True, debug info will be printed.
+To run Scheduler, run `python scheduler.py` is enough, if you set environment variable DEBUG to True, debug info will be printed.